No one expects a change in business model to be easy. On premise vs off premise is a decision to not take lightly.

 5. Don’t forget to re-structure how your sales team is compensated

-Among the largest changes when moving from an enterprise software provider to cloud services is an uptick in churn, and this has a direct impact on sales commissions.
+Among the largest changes when moving from an enterprise software provider to cloud services is an uptick in churn, and this has a direct impact on B2B SaaS sales team commissions.

 While you’re making it easier for customers to ditch their current service for yours, the same is occurring across your competitors.
 That’s why successful SaaS sales commissions are typically derived from either monthly recurring revenue or annual contract revenue.